 For starters, take comfort in the fact that your daughter mostly seems to only being pulling YOUR hair, with the “YAY THIS GAME IS FUN” impulse, rather than, say, yanking on their playmate’s or sibling’s hair over each and every little sharing/”stop bugging me” confrontation.
 It hurts when it’s your hair, but at least it’s sliiiightly less mortifying than realizing your otherwise-sweet-natured child is angrily and deliberately making other kids howl in pain over one of two dozen interchangeable blue cars.

-(GIVES EZRA THE STINK EYE.
+(GIVES EZR– my second child –THE STINK EYE.
 THANKS FOR ALL THAT, KID.)

 And more good news: So totally a phase.
 She’ll outgrow it, really and truly, once her social skills and vocabulary mature and she’s a tad more capable of empathy and/or impulse control.
 I’d say…give it two more months, or until her first big burst of language.
 It’s a pain, yes, but don’t worry: It’s a relatively normal, harmless phase while she delights in cause-and-effect, and not indicative of future cruelty or playground fist fights.

-Give her something else to pull on.
-Search around on Amazon or Etsy for “nursing necklaces” or “teething jewelry.”
+2. Give her something else to pull on.
+Invest in “nursing necklaces” or “teething jewelry.”
 These are cute, baby-proof necklaces for moms, designed for a nursing/teething baby to tug and chew and yank on to her heart’s content.
 I used one like this during the teething phase and brought it back into play when Ezra went through the I JUST WANT TO GRAB YOUR HAIR/FACE/NECK SKIN AND SQUEEEEEEEEZE phase.
 Something like this might also be attractive to a yanky, grabby toddler.

 Alternatively, if you aren’t ready to offer up your own scalp as a guinea big, get her a long-haired doll or stuffed animal (like a lion with a mane) and a toy comb or brush.
 Show her the right way to treat its hair, and if she pulls it — well, no real biggie, but take the opportunity to talk about the toy’s feelings.
 “Dolly is sad!
 That hurts!
 She doesn’t want to play anymore.
 Oh, dear.”

-Sign language.
+5. Sign language.
 Personally, I found it REALLY effective to give my toddlers a way to express words and concepts that they were still months away from using in speech, like “hurt” and “sorry.”
 If you can teach your daughter to use the sign for hurt (it’s just tapping the tips of your index fingers together) when SHE is hurt or has a boo-boo, it might help connect the dots just a bit sooner for her when she sees YOU use it after a hair-pulling incident.
 Find more on baby sign language here.

 Again: PHASE.
 She’ll get past it, I promise.
 You will wear your hair down again!
 Some of these suggestions may go completely over her head, and you’ll just need to wait it out, as calmly as possible.
 But hey, sometimes you just need to feel like you’re doing SOMETHING akin to actual parenting as opposed to…wild, lawless cat-herding, right?